-8. Contingency plans for the future
+7. Contingency plans for the future

-Pandemics, such as the one we are currently experiencing, may happen again and it is important that the Government and the children's sector are properly prepared should this occur.
+It is important that the Scottish Government and children's sector are properly prepared for the impact of any future Covid-19 spikes or any other pandemics.
 It is important that all decision makers learn robustly from the impact of the current crisis and ensure that safeguarding standards and people's wellbeing and health needs are maintained as paramount should another pandemic occur.

-Fostering services should consult with their staff, including foster carers, and fostered children to find out what they think worked well, what they would like to continue and areas that needed improvement in respect to the crisis and post-crisis.
+Fostering services should consult with their staff, foster carers, fostered children and foster carers own children to find out what they think worked well, what they would like to continue and areas that needed improvement in respect to the current pandemic and post-Covid.